MODFLOW-USGS/modflow6/.vscode/README.md

 ### Running VSCode

-Open the top level `modflow6` repository directoy on your system when starting VSCode.
+Open the top level `modflow6` repository directory on your system when starting VSCode.
 The program will then look for the `modflow6/.vscode` directory to discover settings relevant to your session.

 A nice alternative on any system is to start VSCode from the shell.
 For example, in a bash or git bash